rails/rails/guides/source/configuring.md

 * `config.active_record.queues.destroy` allows specifying the Active Job queue to use for destroy jobs.
 When this option is `nil`, purge jobs are sent to the default Active Job queue (see `config.active_job.default_queue_name`).
 It defaults to `nil`.

+* `config.active_record.enumerate_columns_in_select_statements` when truthy, will always include column names in `SELECT` statements, and avoid wildcard `SELECT * FROM ...` queries.
+This avoids prepared statement cache errors when adding columns to a Postgres database.
+Defaults to `false`.

 The MySQL adapter adds one additional configuration option:

 * `ActiveRecord::ConnectionAdapters::Mysql2Adapter.emulate_booleans` controls whether Active Record will consider all `tinyint(1)` columns as booleans.
 Defaults to `true`.